Grade Requirements

 Grades for Undergraduate Credit

-Each instructor determines his or her own guidelines and expectations for grades, including how attendance and participation are graded.
-In general, however, students are expected to commit the time and effort to attend all class meetings.
-The faculty member may lower a student’s final grade due to absences, so students likely to miss classes for any reason should not register for the course, since it may not be possible to earn a passing grade.
+Each instructor determines their own guidelines and expectations for grades, including how attendance and participation are graded.
+In general, however, students are expected to commit the time and effort to attend all class meetings and participate in their courses.
+The faculty member may lower a student’s final grade due to absences and lack of participation, so students who are likely to miss classes or be unable to participate in the course for any reason should not register since it may not be possible to earn a passing grade.

 The following grades may be awarded for undergraduate courses at SPS: